My Quiet Kitchen

 Ingredients

-labeled photo with ingredients laid out on a cutting board.
+A labeled photo of the ingredients laid out on a cutting board.

-• cabbage - I used green but I'm sure you can air fry red cabbage, too!
-The amount you can cook will depend on the size of your air fryer.
-I find that about 12 ounces of cabbage, or half of a small/medium head is easy to do in one batch.
+• cabbage - I used green cabbage, but I'm sure you can air fry red cabbage, too!
+The amount you'll be able to prepare at one time depends on the size of your air fryer.
+I find that about 12 ounces of cabbage, or half of a small/medium head is easily cooked in one batch.

-• lemon juice - you'll use the juice from half of one large lemon; no need for precise measurements here.
-The remaining lemon can be served with the air fried cabbage.
+• lemon juice - you'll use the juice from half of a large lemon; no need for precise measurements here.
+The remaining fresh lemon can be served with the air fried cabbage.

-a 2-photo collage showing how to season the cabbage and place in air fryer.
+a 2-photo collage showing how to season the cabbage and cook in the air fryer.

 Oven Instructions